Mahedihasanimam/DreamDwellings/README.md

 Set up your Firebase project and obtain the Firebase configuration keys.
 Store the Firebase configuration keys in a .env file in the root of your project directory.
 Run the project using npm start.
-Commit History
-Ensure the repository has at least 10 notable GitHub commits.
-Check the commit history to verify the development process and progress.

 Contributing
 If you have suggestions or feedback on the website, feel free to create an issue or submit a pull request.